Break of Dawn (Goapele album)

-Break of Dawn (formerly titled Milk & Honey) is the fourth studio album from Bay Area vocalist Goapele after a five-year-long hiatus.
+Break of Dawn (formerly titled Milk & Honey) is the fourth studio album from American singer-songwriter Goapele, after a five-year-long hiatus.
+It was released on 25 October 2011, by Skyblaze Recordings and Decon Records, with production from Kerry "Krucial" Brothers, Drumma Boy, and Malay, among others.

 Background

 The first single, "Milk & Honey," was leaked on the Internet July 10, 2009, while the video directed by David Telles went into rotation on August 4, 2009, and was shot with the Red One Camera.
 It offers a more suggestive and seductive vibe than what fans may be accustomed to from the singer.
 Goapele is known to incorporate messages of politics, love, romance, and struggle into her music.
 The second single, "Right Here," is a love song produced by Drumma Boy.

 On August 28, 2011, Goapele released the third single, "Play," a sensual song produced by Dan Electric & Teddy Thunderbolt.